 - No vent piping or ducts required to be routed to the outside

 The most expensive according to all portable air conditioner reviews are the ventless portable air conditioners.
 Also known as ductless.
 Ductless fans don’t have an exhaust as is common in other models.
 Instead they use something known as ‘split systems’.
 These are most commonly used in dry arid climates like deserts or other areas during the hotter climates.
 They are based on the ancient Egyptian technology of using passing air to pick up the cooling effects of evaporation.
 Modern devices use what are called wet pads to pull what is outdoor in and pass it out the other side.
 These devices are often split into two chambers for compression and chilling.
 They are on average more expensive than other comparably sized products.
-As such none exist on our portable air conditioner review list if you would like to learn click here.

 Dual hose Portable Air conditioners

 If you check, you’ll see that these appliances are almost exactly like the traditional one hose units.
 They rely on the same compression and evaporation technology as other wheel based units however they have one main difference.
 The place in the window where the hose drain is easily installed has two holes.
 Both holes have hoses that run to the unit.
 One of the hoses takes hot air from the machine and spits it outside.
 The second hose pulls air in from the outside.
 That’s the only difference.
 Portable air conditioners with two hoses use the outside air to cool the inside instead of pulling hot air out of the inside and spitting it out.
 Due to this method of cooling they are more effective than other single hose or single duct units.
 Single hose models create a ‘negative pressure’ in the main room that causes warm air to pull in from the outside to compensate.
 This reduces its’ efficiency.